 DO USE: Vitamin C Serum

 Definitely try applying a vitamin C serum under your sunscreen in the morning (letting it sit for five minutes beforehand to absorb).
 This provides a layer of antioxidant protection.
 "No need to get the highest percentage—a 10% is more than enough for daily use," adds Gronich.
 Jessica Alba and Lea Michele's esthetician Shani Darden loves iS Clinical's Super Serum for Vitamin C.

 There are some caveats here, though: While some say vitamin C increases photosensitivity (meaning it may actually make your skin more prone to sun damage), this doesn't seem to be the case, empirically.
 "However, those with sensitive skin sometimes find that using it during the daytime can cause irritation [thanks to] the lower pH level typically found in vitamin C products… being out in the sun can exacerbate the irritation," explains Alicia Yoon, founder and CEO of Peach & Lily and licensed esthetician in both New York and Korea.

 The bottom line on vitamin C: Sensitive skin types might opt to use vitamin C serums at night.
-But if you are using it for daytime, apply a moisturiser overtop that contains ingredients that prevent water loss, like SkinCeuticals's Emollience or straight-up Aquaphor.
+But if you are using it for daytime, apply a moisturiser overtop to prevent water loss.
 And follow up with sunscreen, of course.

 These include acids like lactic, glycolic, malic, mandellic, salicylic, and azelaic.
 While these chemical exfoliators are amazing for brightening, hydrating, acne-treating, and de-wrinkling the skin, be sure only to use them at night (before moisturiser).
 That's because they eat away at surface cells, leaving the fresh skin underneath super exposed and susceptible to UV damage.